In WWE Fashion, At ‘UFC 226,’ Brock Lesnar Storms In And Confronts Daniel Cormier, ‘I’m Coming For You’

 “‘Staged, they’re idiots.’
 Fine.
 Stay broke.
 You got a guy like Brock Lesnar in front of you, and you don’t go crazy on him?
 Are you crazy?…He does fake fighting.
 So I’ll do fake fighting with you until I put my fist up inside of your face…So, yeah, you guys call it fake online…Tune in and keep lacing my pockets.”

 Daniel Cormier said that the professional wrestling fan in him loved what took place after he won the title.
-He also said that it wasn’t planned, and that the shove he received from Brock Lesnar took him by surprise because they have always been on good terms with each other in the past.
+He also said that it wasn’t planned and that the shove he received from Brock Lesnar took him by surprise because they have always been on good terms with each other in the past.

 During the main event, Brock Lesnar was sitting next to Dana White in the front row.
 The UFC president said that “The Beast Incarnate” was fired up and excited for the fight.
-Lesnar thought Stipe was going to win the title because he felt Cormier put on too much weight, but clearly that wasn’t the case.
+Lesnar thought Stipe was going to win the title because he felt Cormier put on too much weight, but clearly, that wasn’t the case.

 Both of these competitors have a wrestling background and have wrestled in the same circles in the past, and fans have often wondered who would win if the two ever squared off.
 It looks like they may not have to wait too much longer for that fantasy fight to come to reality.